 Pantry storage can be a thing of beauty.
 We've all seen the pictures on Pinterest, where rows on rows of Mason jars are all perfectly labeled, and brimming with healthy looking foods.
-In reality, our pantries are often the place where tins go to die, where we store the homemade chutneys we get at Christmas (that we know we are never going to eat), and possibly where the broom ends up every once in a while.
+In reality, our pantries are less The Home Edit and often the place where tins go to die, where we store the homemade chutneys we get at Christmas (that we know we are never going to eat), and possibly where the broom ends up every once in a while.
 But with our inspiring pantry storage ideas below, that can all change...

 1. Use clear Ikea jars as pantry storage

 Tired of opening your pantry door only to be met with a shower of oats?
-Rather than cramming in hundreds of bags, boxes and half empty packets, keep dry ingredients like flour, pasta, pulses and cereals in clear, storage jars.
+Rather than cramming in hundreds of bags, boxes and half-empty packets, keep dry ingredients like flour, pasta, pulses and cereals in clear, storage jars.
 Use tape, or get fancy with a label maker, and name each container so you know exactly what’s in each.
 Remember to also write on the expiration date for the most effective pantry storage.

 These jars are from jars from Ikea (opens in new tab) and they come in so many shapes and sizes.